Poland

 • 40% - digital wallets

-• 30% - Bank Transfers
+• 30% - bank transfers

 • 20% - maps

-• 10% - mobile payments
+• 10% - Mobile Payments

 Barriers

-• High taxes and complex licensing
+• High taxes and complicated licensing

-• Strong competition from the grey market
+• Strong competition from the gray market

-Successful work in the local market requires:
+Successful operation in the local market requires:

 • Partnerships with local operators